 Survey the Scene

 Check out all the foods that are offered at the event and then go back and choose only the best choices for you.
 Don’t feel obligated to try everything offered.
 Remember protein first, then fruits and veggies!
 Choose foods that are worth the calories.

 Grab a Small Plate

 If you have a choice of plates pick the smallest option.
 You cannot fit a lot of food on a small plate.
 You will need to make a choice as to which foods can take up the limited real estate on your plate and in your stomach.
-When you’re finished get rid of the plate, so you aren’t tempted to add more food to it.
+When you’re finished get rid of the plate, so you aren’t tempted to add anything else to it.

 Carry a Drink in your Hands